 In 2006, Travis AFB completed a significant upgrade of the GP.
-The new GP is now entirely web-based and is located on the Travis AFB Intranet, so it is only accessible to personnel with authorization to use the Travis AFB local area network.
-Base officials who are responsible for planning and carrying out large military construction (MILCON) or smaller infrastructure improvement projects that involve soil excavation can quickly obtain data from the GP on all restrictions (environmental, safety, flight line, etc.) assigned to base property.
+The new GP was entirely web-based and was located on the Travis AFB Intranet, so it was only accessible to personnel with authorization to use the Travis AFB local area network.
+Base officials who are responsible for planning and carrying out large military construction (MILCON) or smaller infrastructure improvement projects that involve soil excavation could quickly obtain data from the GP on all restrictions (environmental, safety, flight line, etc.) assigned to base property.